TadasBaltrusaitis/CLM-framework/Readme.txt

 	// Head pose is stored in the following format (X, Y, Z, rot_x, roty_y, rot_z)
 	// translation is in millimeters with respect to camera centre
 	// Rotation is in radians around X,Y,Z axes with the convention R = Rx * Ry * Rz, left-handed positive sign
-	// The rotation can be either with respect to camera or world coordinates (for visualisation we want rotation with respect to world coordinates)
+	// The rotation can be either in world or camera coordinates (for visualisation we want rotation with respect to world coordinates)

 	There are four methods in total that can return the head pose